talaviad/WixFormBuilderPage/README.md

 # Server:

-import the server folder into eclipse with Maven.
+1. import the server folder into eclipse with Maven.

-on DataBase.java change the projectLocation String variable to the absolute path where you put the server folder
+2. On DataBase.java change the projectLocation String variable to the absolute path where you put the server folder.

-run the server by tomcat
+3. run the server by tomcat.

 # Client:

-please open the command-line and in the client folder enter :"npm install"
+1. please open the command-line and in the client folder enter :"npm install".

-after this, enter the command: "npm start"
+2. enter the command: "npm start".

 now you can start browsing on localhost:3000,